Gold hits record high on broader uncertainty, rate cut bets

 PHOTO

-U.S. gold futures for December delivery were steady at $3,980.10.
+U.S. gold futures for December delivery were up 0.2% at $3,983.10.
 "Strong ETF demand remains key, driven by 'FOMO' and eroding trust in traditional safe havens," said Ole Hansen, head of commodity strategy at Saxo Bank, adding that ongoing central bank demand and lower funding costs were also supporting bullion.

 The White House on Monday eased back on President Donald Trump's claim that layoffs of government employees were underway due to the ongoing shutdown but warned that job losses could occur as the impasse entered its seventh day.